 Donna Hall has seen a thing or two in her time at Cox.
-In her 32-year career at Cox Media Group and Cox Communications, she’s led through operational changes to our businesses, been on the front lines of disruption in media, earned industry recognition and — as a bonus — met her husband.
+In her 32-year career at Cox, she’s led through operational changes to our businesses, been on the front lines of disruption in media, earned industry recognition and — as a bonus — met her husband.
 According to Donna, “Cox has changed my life in so many wonderful ways.”

-Donna currently serves as the vice president of marketing and radio/newspaper operations for CMG Atlanta, and will be inducted into the Dayton Area Broadcasters Hall of Fame this year.
+Donna currently serves as the publisher for the Atlanta Journal-Constitution, and will be inducted into the Dayton Area Broadcasters Hall of Fame this year.
 We caught up with Donna to congratulate her on her induction, learn more about her successful career at Cox and get a few leadership tips.

 Can you reflect on the changes you’ve seen at Cox during your career?